Inclusive Cities of the Global South

 Key words: democratisation, governance, [in]formal spatial practices in developing countries, urbanisation in the global South

 This graduation topic Inclusive Cities is dedicated to the study of and the design and planning proposals that tackle urbanisation issues and challenges in the Global South.
-Our aim is to understand and to propose feasible and realistic planning and design solutions at the regional and local levels that are realistic, sustainable, inclusive and fair.
-The outputs of Inclusive Cities graduations are strategic plans and designs at area or metropolitan level. Án excellent, guiding example of work is to be found HERE.
-The graduation project, entiteled ‘An informal frame incorporating social & economic production of space in redevelopment’ was developed by Kritika Sha (India).
+Our aim is to understand and to propose feasible and realistic planning and design solutions at the regional and local levels that are realistic, sustainable, inclusive and embedded in local contexts.
+The outputs of Inclusive Cities graduations are strategic plans and designs at area or metropolitan level.
+An excellent, guiding example of work is to be found HERE.
+The graduation project, titled ‘An informal frame incorporating social & economic production of space in redevelopment’ was developed by Kritika Sha (India).

 Strategic spatial planning typically involves the proposal of a spatial vision and the formulation of a spatial strategy to achieve that vision.
-A spatial strategy is typically composed by spatial interventions (spatial designs) and policies that have a spatial impact.
-The whole must be formulated in processes that include a governance approach – that is, the process must contemplate the relationships between public sector, private sector and civil society and propose new partnerships.
+A spatial strategy is typically composed by spatial interventions (spatial designs) and policies that have a spatial and societal impact.
+The whole must be formulated in processes that include a governance approach – that is, the process must contemplate the relationships between public sector, private sector and civil society and propose new partnerships and solutions.

 As other Complex cities graduations, Inclusive Cities graduations are research based.
 This means that serious academic research takes up quite a lot of our energy and time.
 Students are encouraged to dedicate the time before their P2 to develop a solid academic base upon which their spatial strategy and spatial interventions will be built.
 As a consequence of this, research here means going beyond the critical understanding of processes.
 Research is done with the purpose to propose feasible solutions in consultation with or with the participation of real world stakeholders.
 These might include UN-Habitat, the Dutch Ministry of Aid and Development, The Dutch Association of Municipalities (international section), African, Latin American and Asian universities and institutions, The World Urban Campaign and many others.

 Many regions around the world are challenged by explosive urbanisation triggered by rural to urban migration, as people arrive in cities looking for better lives.
 Rapidly urbanising regions are at the same time the locus of national projects of industrialisation and modernisation or development.
 But the effects of these modernisation projects can be problematic at social and environmental levels.
-Modernisation and development projects need to be reformulated in ways that includes sustainability and democracy.
+Modernisation and development projects need to be reformulated in order to include sustainability and democracy.
 This has consequences for how cities are planned and designed.
 The principle of the ‘right to the city’ includes the right to shape the city and to share the benefits of urban life with fellow urban dwellers, but how to achieve the ‘right to the city’ in places where the most basic services and facilities are lacking?

-Inclusive Cities projects explore issues of urbanisation, citizenship, environmental sustainability and social and economic integration and power under conditions of rapid modernisation and rapid urban growth, often coupled with inadequate governance and weak institutional capacity.
-This topic explores how good governance, planning and design can be deployed to promote access to public goods , improve livelihoods and liveability, tackle mobility problems, achieve affordable housing, resolve conflicts over land in terms that recognise the contributions of urban communities and other actors, through sustainable modes of development.
-Slum upgrading strategies are a key issue in this research topic.
+Inclusive Cities projects explore issues of urbanisation, citizenship, environmental sustainability, social and economic integration and power under conditions of rapid modernisation and rapid urban growth, often coupled with inadequate governance and weak institutional capacity.
+This section of Complex Cities explores how good governance, planning and design can be deployed to promote access to public goods, improve livelihoods and liveability, tackle mobility problems, achieve affordable housing, resolve conflicts over land in terms that recognise the contributions of urban communities and other actors, through sustainable modes of development.
+Slum upgrading strategies are part of this research topic.

 Slum upgrading has become an option in many parts of the world, as opposed to strategies of slum eradication.
 This issue is particularly relevant for Latin America, but is lacking in Africa.
 Rural migration into cities has largely ceased in most Latin American countries, which have attained unimaginable urbanisation rates in the last few decades (92% in Argentina, 87% in Brazil, 77% in Peru (CIA World Fact Book, 2012).
 Besides, most countries in Latin America are functioning democracies, while this is not the case in many African countries.
 Meanwhile, urbanisation in Africa is extremely low (only 20% in Ethiopia, for instance), even though urbanisation rates are among the highest in the world.
 Many countries in Africa have very low capacity to tackle the problems of explosive urbanisation and planning institutions are weak.